Om Sweet Om: Top Yoga Studios in Colorado Springs

 “The start of the year has been chaotic,” reflects Liza Anderson, Hot Asana studio manager and yoga instructor, as she begins her 90-minute hot yoga class.
 I know how she feels.
 I have just sunk gratefully onto my yoga mat after an exceptionally busy day that built all the more aching anticipation for this hot yoga respite.

-Hot Asana sits in the middle of South Tejon’s hip Trolley Block, surrounded by chicly renovated venues such as Streetcar520 and the Coffee Exchange.
+Hot Asana sits in the Templeton Gap area, near the hot neighborhood of Patty Jewett.
 It’s here that Anderson expertly leads the heated, humid room of about 30 people through a strong, carefully designed vinyasa flow.
 Each movement leads to the next naturally.
 She circulates between yogis, giving a constant stream of gentle, direct instructions.

 Participants move in unison while current music plays through the speakers.
 The class requires strength, endurance and close attention to your limits.
 As time passes, sweat pours from my body, evidence of the personal effort required.